 The last thing was there were lots and lots of like minded people to talk to, for sharing tips and advice.
 And that was really helpful, what really helped me to stay vegan for so long.

-Weeks after that I was organizing my own screenings of films like Vegucated and related films like Forks Over Knives, Planeat, and Got the facts on Milk? which films are related topics and again experiencing event organizing thru organizing these smaller events.
+Weeks after that I was organizing my own screenings of films like Vegucated and related films like Forks Over Knives, and Planeat which films are related topics and again experiencing event organizing thru organizing these smaller events.
 In 2013 I started helping out voluntarily at VegFest starting with Brighton in March and continuing with Bristol.
 In June last year I came on board full time as part of the VegFest team and started working on the London show last year, and continuing on with our annual trio of shows since then.

 RN: What would you say is your favorite dish?